terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_iam_cluster/README.md

-# Rosa cluster creation example
+# ROSA cluster creation example

-This example shows how to create a _Rosa_ cluster with IAM User. _Rosa_ stands for Red Hat Openshift Service on AWS and is a cluster that is created in the AWS cloud infrastructure.
+This example shows how to create a _ROSA_ cluster with IAM User. _ROSA_ stands for Red Hat Openshift Service on AWS and is a cluster that is created in the AWS cloud infrastructure.

-In order to create a _Rosa_ cluster it is necessary to have user named `osdCcsAdmin` with the `AdministratorAccess` role.
+In order to create a _ROSA_ cluster it is necessary to have user named `osdCcsAdmin` with the `AdministratorAccess` role.
 The example assumes the `osdCcsAdmin` is already created.